How to start and maintain a sourdough starter?

 - Revive a neglected sourdough starter4

-Forgot about your starter in the back of the fridge for weeks or months?
-It can almost certainly be brought back to life.
-Sourdough cultures are remarkably resilient — the microbes go dormant in cold temperatures but rarely die off completely.
+Forgot your starter in the back of the fridge for weeks or months?
+It can almost certainly be brought back.
+Sourdough cultures are remarkably resilient — the microbes go dormant in cold temperatures but rarely die off entirely.

 📌 diy📌 free2/27/2026, 2:27:17 PM